Chilaquiles Rojos (Red Chilaquiles)

 Yes, chilaquiles are vegetarian since they typically feature eggs as the main protein, not meat.

 Love this recipe?
-You may enjoy these other Mexican recipes, too:
+You may enjoy these recipes for starting off your day too:

 We hope you enjoy this recipe!
 When you try it out, please leave a review and a star rating in the comments below.
 Happy cooking! – Nicole and Alex